jonnonz1/nz-statute-book/acts/public/1956/health-act-1956.md

 **Drinking-water assessors and designated officers**

 ### 69ZK Director-General may appoint drinking-water assessors
-(1) The Director-General may appoint 1 or more persons or agencies as drinking-water assessors on any terms and conditions that the Director-General considers appropriate (including, without limitation, terms enabling the Director-General to suspend or revoke the appointment in any specified circumstances).
+(1) The Director-General may appoint 1 or more individuals as drinking-water assessors on any terms and conditions that the Director-General considers appropriate (including, without limitation, terms enabling the Director-General to suspend or revoke the appointment in any specified circumstances).
-(2) Before appointing a person or agency as a drinking-water assessor, the Director-General must be satisfied that the person or agency—
-  (a) has the experience, technical competence, and other qualifications to undertake the functions of a drinking-water assessor; and
+(2) Before appointing an individual as a drinking-water assessor, the Director-General must be satisfied that the individual— (a) has the experience, technical competence, and other qualifications to undertake the functions of a drinking-water assessor; and
-  (b) is accredited to internationally accepted standards for inspection bodies to perform the functions specified in section 69ZL; and
+  (b)
   (c) has in place effective arrangements to avoid or manage any conflicts of interest that may arise.
-(3) A drinking-water assessor that is an agency carries out the functions of a drinking-water assessor through those of its employees and contractors who are accredited in the manner referred to in subsection (2)﻿(b), and those employees and contractors have all the powers of a drinking-water assessor.
+(3)
-(4) No person appointed by the Director-General under subsection (1) to be a drinking-water assessor is, because of that appointment, employed in the Public Service for the purposes of the State Sector Act 1988 or the Government Superannuation Fund Act 1956.
+(4) No individual appointed by the Director-General under subsection (1) to be a drinking-water assessor is, because of that appointment, employed in the Public Service for the purposes of the State Sector Act 1988 or the Government Superannuation Fund Act 1956.

 ### 69ZL Functions of drinking-water assessors
 (1) The functions of a drinking-water assessor are—